ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% table "census-data.csv" "census-hannah" "year,type,town,name,age,birthplace,occupation,industry" "**United States Federal Census** and **New York, U.S., State Census**, ancestry.com" "firstname" "=" "Hannah" %}}

 Hannah immigrated with her parents and siblings from the "Parish of Hawkhurst in the county of Kent, England", arriving in New York City on 28 Jul 1830.
+It is likely that like Ellen Gould, Hannah may have retained an English accent.

 Hannah's first marriage was to [Charles Eastman](https://www.findagrave.com/memorial/99264784/charles-c-eastman) (05 Aug 1807 to 22 May 1890), a prominent farmer in Danby.
 This was Charles' second marriage after the death of his first wife, and the mother of all of his children, [Polly (Coy) Eastman](https://www.findagrave.com/memorial/99264890/polly-eastman) (14 Feb 1808 to 03 Dec 1862).

+{{% fig "1876-07-19-The-Ithaca-Daily-Journal-Ithaca-NY-p4" "500" /%}}
+{{% fig "1896-07-24-The-Ithaca-Daily-Journal-Ithaca-NY-p6" "500" /%}}

 Barbara Kone compiled information on Caroline Marriages at [CarolineHistorian.org](http://carolinehistorian.org) that lists Edward Mills' marriage to Hannah and identifies Edward's parents: